Anastasia Pavlyuchenkova

 Anastasia Sergeyevna "Nastia" Pavlyuchenkova (Анастаси́я «Настя» Серге́евна Павлюче́нкова; born 3 July 1991) is a Russian professional tennis player.
-A junior prodigy, Pavlyuchenkova won three Grand Slam titles and became the junior world No. 1, in January 2006, at the age of 14.
-She continued her success after turning professional, reaching a career-high singles ranking of world No. 11 on 8 November 2021.
+She reached a career-high singles ranking of world No. 11 on 8 November 2021.
+Pavlyuchenkova has won twelve singles titles on the WTA Tour, and contested a major final at the 2021 French Open.

-For more than a decade, Pavlyuchenkova was continuously ranked inside the top 50 beginning 3 November 2008, when she entered the top-50 rankings for the first time in her career, until 5 June 2022.
-Between the 2008 French Open and the 2020 Australian Open, she participated in 48 consecutive Grand Slam tournaments, which is tied with Ana Ivanovic for the ninth-longest streak of consecutive Grand Slam appearances in history.

-Pavlyuchenkova has won 12 singles titles on the WTA Tour and five singles titles on the ITF Women's Circuit.
-Her biggest singles titles to date have come at two Premier-level tournaments, the 2014 Open GDF Suez and the 2014 Kremlin Cup.
-She reached her first Grand Slam final at the 2021 French Open, having previously reached six other Grand Slam quarterfinals at the 2011 French Open, the 2011 US Open, the 2016 Wimbledon Championships, and the 2017, 2019 and 2020 Australian Opens.
+A junior prodigy, Pavlyuchenkova won three junior major titles and became the junior world No. 1 aged just 14.
+She was continuously ranked inside the world's top 50 from November 2008 to June 2022.
+Her biggest singles titles to date came at two Premier-level tournaments, the 2014 Open GDF Suez and the 2014 Kremlin Cup.
+In addition to her 2021 French Open final appearance, Pavlyuchenkova has contested nine other major quarterfinals.

-Pavlyuchenkova has also had success in doubles, having won six doubles titles on the WTA Tour and eight doubles titles on the ITF Circuit.
-She achieved a career-high ranking of No. 21 on 16 September 2013.
-She reached a total of six quarterfinals in the discipline across all four Grand Slams (at the Australian Open in 2013, the French Open in 2013 and 2021, Wimbledon in 2014, and the US Open in 2015 and 2018) as well as winning two WTA 1000 titles at the 2013 Madrid Open with Lucie Šafářová and the 2022 Italian Open with Veronika Kudermetova.
-She won the gold medal at the 2020 Summer Olympics in the mixed doubles tournament with Andrey Rublev.
+Pavlyuchenkova has also had success in doubles, having won six doubles titles on the WTA Tour and achieving a career-high ranking of No. 21 on 16 September 2013.
+She has reached six major doubles quarterfinals, as well as winning two WTA 1000 titles at the 2013 Madrid Open with Lucie Šafářová and the 2022 Italian Open with Veronika Kudermetova.
+Furthermore, she won the gold medal at the 2020 Summer Olympics in mixed doubles with Andrey Rublev.

-In team competition, Pavlyuchenkova was also part of the winning team at the 2020–21 Billie Jean King Cup.
-Alongside Ekaterina Alexandrova, Daria Kasatkina, Veronika Kudermetova, and Liudmila Samsonova, they helped secured Russia's first Billie Jean King Cup title since 2008.
+In team competition, Pavlyuchenkova was part of the winning Russian team at the 2020–21 Billie Jean King Cup, alongside Ekaterina Alexandrova, Daria Kasatkina, Veronika Kudermetova, and Liudmila Samsonova.

 Early life

 Pavlyuchenkova was born in Samara in the Soviet Union to Sergey and Marina on 3 July 1991, as one of two children.
 Her father was a rower and her mother a swimmer.
 Her brother Alexander also played professional tennis for a time.
-Her grandmother played professional basketball, and her grandfather was an elite umpire in that sport for USSR.
+Her grandmother played professional basketball, and her grandfather was an elite referee in that sport in the USSR.

 Pavlyuchenkova started playing tennis at age six, with her parents helping her.
-Her brother, Alexander often travels with her and provides hints for her playing.
-She also trained at the Mouratoglou Academy during her early career.
+Her brother Alexander often travels with her and provides advice for her play.
+She also trained at the Mouratoglou Tennis Academy during her early career.